computergeek1507/RP2040_Count/README.md

 The raw PCB's from JLC will be missing the RP2040-Tiny, OLED, Push Button and PigTails.
 These parts need to be soldered manually.
 The case is designed for flat pigtails.

+Print the case out of PETG with 0.1mm layer height.
+Use #2-56 3/8" machine screws for case.

 ## [Video of RP2040 Count](https://youtu.be/7ThN9TBFA-g)